-The purpose of this funding programme is to support the creation, development and dissemination of resources developed by professionals working in the field of dance.
-Its basic mission is to create various tools for use in the field of dance, and more broadly that of the body and movement, that can be of assistance to the artistic community and the general public.
+The purpose of this program is to support the design, development and dissemination of dance resources developed by dance professionals.
+Its primary mission is to create tools in the field of dance, and more broadly in the field of body and movement, that can serve the artistic community in its evolution, and the general public for its information.

-The project can be part of the fields of research (fundamental research into the body and movement, applied research into the development of a choreographic language, etc.), heritage (notation of works, choreographies, creation of other resources, etc.) or education (transmission of dance knowledge, etc.).
+The project may be in the fields of research (fundamental research on the body and movement, applied research on the development of a choreographic language, etc.), heritage (notation of choreographic works, constitution of other resources, etc.) or pedagogy (transmission of dance knowledge, etc.).

 The project must fulfil all of the following eligibility criteria: